chrisli30/RIL-DOCS/Smart Contract Development/Developing Smart Contracts in RSK.md

 > Compiled successfully using:
    - solc: 0.5.0+commit.1d4f565a.Emscripten.clang
 ```
-> Note, please make sure the build folder is clean.If not, the following will be output and the file will not be compiled:
+> Note: Please make sure the build folder is clean.
+If not, the following will be output and the file will not be compiled:

 ```shell
 Compiling your contracts...